 Fuller understanding of the phenomenon of mentoring and mentorship would require an examination both of the bureaucratization of political drives for equality and the psychologization of economic authority.
 It is probable that, in exploring the phenomenon, mentor should be looked at together with words such as bonding and family that have also acquired new economic meanings in recent years.

-One of the reasons mentor has become so popular appears to be that its ‘–or’ suffix suggests that it is one of many agent nouns in English derived from classical Latin, including orator, spectator, etc. This morphological form creates a strong sense that something is being done by the mentor, and it is this which gives rise to both mentoring as well as, by classic back-formation, mentee.
-But unlike the forms on which the word is obviously calqued, there is no semantic content to the ‘ment’ element.
-It is this semantic ambiguity (including the significant detail that ‘ment’ suggests some relation to ‘mental’) which may explain the term’s extraordinary explosion over the last two decades.
+One of the reasons mentor has become so popular appears to be that its “–or” suffix suggests that it is one of many agent nouns in English derived from classical Latin, including orator, spectator, etc. This morphological form creates a strong sense that something is being done by the mentor, and it is this which gives rise to both mentoring as well as, by classic back-formation, mentee.
+But unlike the forms on which the word is obviously calqued, there is no semantic content to the “ment” element.
+It is this semantic ambiguity (including the significant detail that “ment” suggests some relation to “mental”) which may explain the term’s extraordinary increase in frequency over the last two decades.

-The same semantic ambiguity may also explain why, despite (or perhaps because of) the explosion in frequency of use of the term and its massive influence in companies internationally, nobody quite seems to know what mentor or mentoring means.
-The Wikipedia entry for mentoring, for example, notes that “its precise definition is elusive”.
+The same semantic ambiguity may also explain why, despite (or perhaps because of) the rise in frequency of use of the term and its massive influence in companies internationally, nobody quite seems to know what mentor or mentoring means.
+The July 2018 version of the Wikipedia entry for mentoring, for example, notes that “its precise definition is elusive.”
 What is certain is that, as mentoring becomes more pervasive as a practice, the word mentor functions to mask relations of authority and power, by consciously importing affective relations associated with the private sphere into both school and office.